 What is GAAP?

 GAAP refers to the rules and standards used for financial reporting in the United States.
-GAAP standards were developed by the Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB).
-These standards apply to corporate, government and nonprofit accounting.
+These standards were developed by the Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB); they apply to corporate, government and nonprofit accounting.

 The U.S. Securities and Exchange Commission (SEC) requires all publicly traded companies to adhere to GAAP standards.
-When each company reports and maintains its financial records the same way, it’s easier for investors to compare companies to make investment decisions.
+When each company reports and maintains its financial records the same way, it’s easier for investors to compare companies and make informed investment decisions.

-GAAP requires publicly traded companies to adhere to these four standards:
+GAAP requires publicly traded companies to follow four main standards:

 Recognition: Financial statements should accurately reflect your company’s assets, liabilities, revenue and expenses.